saihgupr/tumblrpx/README.md

-# 🎨 tumblrpx - Beautiful Tumblr Slideshow Viewer
+# tumblrpx - A fast, modern tumblr version of redditpx.com

 A fast, modern, and beautiful way to browse Tumblr posts as immersive slideshows.
 Built with Svelte/Sapper for lightning-fast performance. [tumblrpx.netlify.app](https://tumblrpx.netlify.app/)